 8.1.1 Warranty of Title.
 Subject to receipt of all payments due Contractor from Owner under the terms of this Agreement, Contractor warrants good title to all Work and Equipment and warrants and guarantees that title, when it passes to and vests in Owner as described in this Section 8.1, will be free and clear of any and all liens, claims, charges, security interests, encumbrances and rights of other Persons arising as a result of any actions or failure to act of Contractor, its Subcontractors, or their employees or representatives.

 Title to Work.

-[Title to all Work and Equipment will pass to Owner upon delivery of such Work or Equipment to the Site.
+Title to all Work and Equipment will pass to Owner upon delivery of such Work or Equipment to the Site.

-Title to all Work and Equipment performed and sourced offshore will pass to Owner prior to departure from the port of export, or as otherwise required in accordance with the project import plan.]

 8.1.3 Title to Drawings.
 Title to drawings, designs, plans, specifications and like materials specifically prepared as part of the Work will remain with Contractor.
-Contractor grants to Owner an irrevocable, non-exclusive, royalty-free license to use and reproduce Contractor and Subcontractor drawings, designs, plans, specifications and other design documentation to which Contractor has title or has the right to grant sub-licenses solely for the purposes of constructing, operating, maintaining, rebuilding, or modifying the Facility.
+Contractor grants to Owner an irrevocable, non-exclusive, royalty-free license to use and reproduce Contractor and Subcontractor drawings, designs, plans, specifications and other design documentation to which Contractor has title or has the right to grant sub-licenses solely for the purposes of constructing, operating, maintaining, or rebuilding the Facility.
 Owner shall have the right to assign the benefit of such license to any Lender in connection with granting a security interest in the Facility, to a purchaser of the Facility or to any subsequent assignee of same.
 Owner may retain the necessary number of copies of all such documents for the purposes allowed by the license.

 8.1.4 Control of Software and Other Proprietary Material.
 Owner recognizes that the software and other proprietary intellectual software and other intellectual property provided by Contractor to Owner as part of the Scope of Work carries with it certain restrictions on use and copying of such software and other intellectual property and that such software and other intellectual property will not be duplicated, used, printed, displayed, modified or disclosed or provided to a third party without Contractor’s express written authorization, provided that Owner shall have the right to assign the benefit of such software and other intellectual property and the license granted below to Lender in connection with granting a security interest in the Facility, to a purchaser of the Facility, or to any subsequent assignee of the same.
 Contractor represents and warrants that it has all rights and licenses necessary for it to provide such software and other intellectual property to Owner as contemplated in this Agreement and grants to Owner an irrevocable, non-exclusive and royalty-free license to use and reproduce such software and other intellectual property in connection with the construction and operation of the Facility.
 Such license allows Owner only the limited right to use and reproduce the software and other intellectual property as contained herein and shall not convey any title to or ownership in the software and other intellectual property to Owner or any Person to whom Owner is permitted to assign its license.
 Owner agrees to indemnify Contractor against any third party claims made against Contractor resulting from unauthorized duplication, use, printing, display, modification or disclosure of such software and other intellectual property by Owner.